Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/Lab-PC.md

 IP Configuration:

-This ipconfig screen shows all three IP addresses explained the in Archecture diagram working simultaneously.
+This ipconfig screen shows all three IP addresses explained the in the network diagram working simultaneously.

 ![IPCONFIG](images/Lab-PC/IPCONFIG%20for%20Lab-PC.png)